jdorick/Password_Strength/README.md

-# Comparison of Password Strength Analysis Using a Probabilistic Context-Free Grammar and a First-Order Markov Model
+# Comparison of Password Strength Modeling Using a Probabilistic Context-Free Grammar and a First-Order Markov Model

 2022-2023 Research Project.